This unit is classed as a restricted unit and available to Master of Applied Science students.

 Microorganisms out-number all life forms on the planet and greatly impact biological, chemical and physical processes.
 This unit provides fundamental and more importantly conceptual knowledge of the significance of microorganisms in the ecology of terrestrial and marine environments; microbial diversity and evolution; the role of microbes in global cycles of nitrogen, carbon, phosphorous and iron; interactions with other organisms; applications in agriculture; bioremediation of contaminated land; biotechnology; environmental genomics; and various modern methods used to study microbial ecology.

-In addition to the above assessable tasks.
-Masters of Applied Science students will have their capacity for research record keeping and reporting specifically assessed.
 Students will be expected to develop excellent laboratory record keeping and reporting skills.

 In addition to general course content, students are expected to undertake prescribed reading at an advanced level on recent developments in microbiology and to incorporate this knowledge in their theory examination.
 The content of this reading list will comprise advanced cutting edge topics in microbial ecology, which will be assessed via a set question written examination.

 |Unit name||Applied and Environmental Microbiology|

 |Discipline||Agriculture and Food Systems|

 |Location||Study period||Attendance options||Available to|